witmicko/raincatcher-appform/README.md

-# FeedHenry WFM AppForms
+# FeedHenry RainCatcher AppForms

-A WFM AppForm module for FeedHenry WFM.
+A RainCatcher AppForm module for FeedHenry RainCatcher.
 This module provides :

 - A set of AngularJS directives
 - An AngularJS Service to interact with AppForms.